Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations: Model

-Gene regulatory networks can be tremendously complex, involving numerous feedback loops and signaling steps.
-However, the situation becomes much simpler if we focus on a particular gene and the feedback loop that regulates it \cite{lestas2010fundamental}.
+Gene regulatory networks can be tremendously complex, involving numerous signaling steps and genetic feedback loops.
+However, the situation becomes much simpler if we focus on a particular gene and the feedback loop regulating it \cite{lestas2010fundamental}.
 In general, there are three types of gross feedback topologies for the gene of interest: no feedback, positive feedback, and negative feedback (Fig. \ref{network}(a)).
-Based on the central dogma of molecular biology, gene expression in an individual cell has a canonical three-stage representation involving gene state switching between activation and inactivation, transcription, and translation \cite{paulsson2005models} (Fig. \ref{network}(b)).
-Here $s$ is the transcription rate, $u$ is the translation rate, and $v$ and $d$ are the degradation rates of the mRNA and protein, respectively.
-The evolution of the protein concentration $x$ is usually modeled as a hybrid switching ODE, a special class of the so-called piecewise deterministic Markov process \cite{ge2015stochastic, newby2015bistable, lin2016gene, bressloff2017stochastic, lin2018efficient, ge2018stochastic}:
+Here we consider a minimal stochastic gene expression model that can produce sustained oscillations.
+The model includes synthesis and degradation of protein, as well as switching of the gene between an active and an inactive state (Fig. \ref{network}(b)).
+The evolution of the protein concentration $x$ is modeled by a hybrid ODE \cite{karmakar2004graded, raj2006stochastic, dattani2017stochastic, bressloff2017stochastic, lin2018efficient, jia2019single}, also called a piecewise deterministic Markov process:

+where $\rho$ is the synthesis rate of protein when the gene is active, and $d$ is the degradation rate of protein.
+Protein synthesis does not occur in the inactive gene state.
+Due to feedback regulation, the protein concentration $x$ will directly or indirectly affect the switching rates $a(x)$ and $b(x)$ of the gene between the two states.
+There are two reasons why we use a hybrid ODE to model gene expression oscillations.
+First, the hybrid model has been shown to be an accurate approximation of the discrete chemical master equation (CME) model when protein numbers are relatively large \cite{jia2017emergent, jia2019single}.
+Second, the protein abundance is usually modelled as a continuous variable in previous studies on oscillations.

-where $h = u/v$ is the mean burst size of the protein, that is, the average number of protein copies produced by a single transcript.
-In the presence of feedback regulation, the protein abundance $x$ will directly or indirectly affect the switching rates $a(x)$ and $b(x)$ of the gene between the active and inactive states.
-In the simplest case, the product of the gene may regulate its own expression to form an autoregulatory gene network \cite{hornos2005self, kumar2014exact}.
-If the gene is unregulated, $a(x)$ and $b(x)$ are constants independent of $x$.
-In a positive (negative) feedback network, $a(x)$ is an increasing (decreasing) function of $x$ due to epigenetic controls such as association (dissociation) of activators, while $b(x)$ is an decreasing (increasing) function of $x$ due to epigenetic controls such as dissociation (association) of repressors.
-To establish an analytic theory of stochastic oscillations, we assume that $a(x)$ and $b(x)$ are linear with respect to $x$ \cite{hornos2005self, kumar2014exact}:
+If the gene is unregulated, then the gene switching rates $a(x) = a$ and $b(x) = b$ are independent of $x$.
+In a positive (negative) feedback network, the gene activation rate $a(x)$ is an increasing (decreasing) function of $x$ due to epigenetic controls such as association (dissociation) of activators, while the gene inactivation rate $b(x)$ is an decreasing (increasing) function of $x$ due to epigenetic controls such as dissociation (association) of repressors.
+To establish an analytical theory of stochastic oscillations, we assume that $a(x)$ and $b(x)$ linearly depend on $x$: